-The KS4 curriculum at The Grove, caters for pupils with a primary diagnosis of complex or moderate autism with a range of associated learning difficulties.
+The Grove curriculum caters for pupils with a primary diagnosis of complex or moderate autism with a range of associated learning difficulties.
 We offer a broad and balanced curriculum that offers different pathways for pupils and their individual needs.
 The key aim is for pupils to develop independence in both their academic learning and their personal skills and to be recognised for these achievements through external qualifications and accreditation.

-The curriculum is progressive and builds on previous learning from primary through to KS3 emphasising the skills required for each individual pupil to become ready for the transition to post 16 education and beyond.
-All our work is designed around the ambitions and hopes of the young people, working towards their future destinations as outlined in their Education Health Care plan and their Transition towards Adulthood plan.
+The curriculum is progressive and builds on previous learning from primary through to KS3, emphasising the skills required for each individual pupil to become ready for the transition to post 16 education and beyond.

 KS4 Semi-Formal Curriculum Overview